Order of Minims

-The Order of Minims (Ordo Minimorum, abbreviated O.M.; known in German-speaking countries as the Paulaner Order (Paulanerorden)) are a mendicant order of friars and nuns in the Catholic Church, founded by Francis of Paola in fifteenth-century Italy.
+The Order of Minims (Ordo Minimorum, abbreviated O.M.), known in German-speaking countries as the Paulaner Order (Paulanerorden), are a mendicant order of friars and nuns in the Catholic Church, founded by Francis of Paola in fifteenth-century Italy.
 The Order soon spread to France, Germany and Spain, and continues to exist today.
+The order is known for their perpetual abstinence from all meat, eggs and dairy products.

 Like the other mendicant orders, there are three separate components—called Orders—of the movement: the friars, contemplative nuns and a Third Order of laypeople who live in the world while following the spirit of the Order in their daily lives.
 At present there are only two fraternities of the Minim tertiaries; both are in Italy.

 History

 The founder of the order, Francis of Paola, was born in 1416 and named in honor of Francis of Assisi.
 The boy became ill when he was only one month old, and his mother prayed to Saint Francis and promised that her son would spend a year in a Franciscan friary if he were healed.
 Francis recovered, which she believed meant that God had granted her prayer.
 At 13 years of age Francis fulfilled that votive year.
 After this year he dedicated himself to a life of solitude and penance as a hermit.

 In 1435, two followers joined Francis and began the community, which was first called the "Poor Hermits of St. Francis of Assisi."
 Francis and his followers founded hermitages at Paterno in 1444 and Milazzo, Sicily, in 1469.
 The Archbishop of Cosenza approved the group and established them as a religious order on November 30, 1470, and this approval was confirmed by Pope Sixtus IV in his bull Sedes Apostolica of May 17, 1474.
 At that time, the pope also changed their status from that of hermits to mendicant friars.